 Have you mapped out your food intolerances yet?

-Most sold: The What may I eat pre-screening, If food intolerances are discovered, this test (within one month otherwise you have to have another blood test) can be expanded with follow-up tests that are personally (no obligation) advised to you by the food laboratory as a result of the first test.
+Most sold: The What Can I Eat pre-screening, If food intolerances are detected then this test (within a month otherwise you have to have blood drawn again) can be extended with follow-up tests that are personally recommended (without obligation) to you by the nutrition laboratory following the first test.

 M